kiba/Writings/fac/chp10_the_wizard_of_oz.md

 Ozpin dialed his scroll.

 "Professor?
-What do you need," a veteran huntress answered.
+What do you need?" a veteran huntress answered.

 "We all need to talk when I get back," Ozpin answered.

 "I understand."

-The headmaster of the beacon academy stared at the moon in the night sky from the balcony of a hotel room.
+The headmaster of the Beacon Academy stared at the broken moon from the balcony of a hotel room.
 Five thousand years ago, and he was inclined to believe in the empress' story, somebody blew up the moon, leading to a catastrophic destruction of civilization.

-Soon after, the Grimm appeared.
+Then at some point in the timeline, the Grimm appeared.

 When he heard those stories, walked the halls of his ancestors in the underground, and conversed with Rin Furukawa about the world before Remnant, he saw something greater than he ever thought possible.
 Of course, humanity knew that they are remnant of a forgotten past, but so much history was lost until now.

 Humans had landed on that very moon.
 They even started a moon colony.
-Until plain human hatred ruined it all.
+Until human hatred finally destroy the world.

 Now, there's an artificial satellite orbiting the night sky for the first time in thousand of years.
 He could even see the satellite as a fast moving bright object in the night sky.
 There's hope for the people of this planet after all.